GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 a request to the IdP's accounts list endpoint.

 The IdP sign-in status is "unknown" by default.
-This status is used before the IdP sends a signal via IdP Sign-In Status API.
+This status is used before the IdP sends a signal via the IdP Sign-In Status API.
 We introduce this status for better transition because a user may have already signed in to the IdP when we ship this API and the IdP may not have a chance to signal this to the browser by the time FedCM is first invoked.
 In this case, we emit a request to the IdP's